tomnific/LogosXX/Documentation/Welcome to Logos++.md

 # Welcome to Logos++
->This language is currently in beta, and subject to syntax changes
+>This language is currently in beta, and subject to syntax changes (in fact there will be changes based on user feedback)

 Logos++ is superset of Logos, which is a preprocessor language used by jailbreak tweaks to simplify the process of hooking classes.
 It accomplishes this by translating simple directives into more complex Objective-C++ code.